That calculated dollar amount results from a 70.2% advance from $33.4 billion five years earlier during 2020.

 Below are exports from Nigeria that result in negative net exports or product trade balance deficits.
 These negative net exports reveal product categories where foreign spending on home country Nigeria’s goods trail Nigerian importer spending on foreign products.

-Nigeria has highly negative net exports and therefore deep international trade deficits under the machinery including computers category.
+Nigeria has notably negative net exports and therefore deep international trade deficits under machinery-related product categories.

 Nigerian Export Companies